- Dec 20

 Opioid Overdose Symptoms

 Understanding the signs and symptoms of an opioid overdose is crucial to know when and how to take action.
 Opioid overdose can happen for a variety of reasons, including mixing opiates with alcohol, illegal drugs or other medicines, or taking opioids that were prescribed to someone else.
-People can also overdose on opioids when used recreationally or when abusing a prescription opioid.
+People can also overdose on opioids when used recreationally or when misusing a prescription opioid.

 If you think a loved one has overdosed on opioids, look for these symptoms: